Azure/autorest.csharp/docs/mgmt/readme.md

 ### Change singleton resources

 Some resources are automatically recognized as singleton resources.
-If a resource is generated as a singleton resource, it will not have a corresponding collection class.
+If a resource is generated as a singleton resource, it does not have a corresponding collection class.

-By default the generator will make a resource as a singleton, if it finds the extra part of its request path comparing to its parent is a constant.
+By default the generator makes a resource as a singleton, if it finds the extra part of its request path comparing to its parent is a constant.

 Sometimes, you might need to manually make a resource singleton due to some issues in the swagger, you need to add the corresponding entries into the `request-path-to-singleton-resource` configuration.
 This configuration is a map from the request path to the extra segments of the resource identifier of the singleton resource.